 4. Team Formation

 At IGC, citizens and residents of the USA will represent their state, while citizens and residents of the rest of the world will represent their country.
 The preliminary rounds of the International Geography Bee World Championships will now be used to determine the composition of National and State teams for the team events at IGC.
 Normally, the top three students from a country or state will form the A Team for that country of state, the next top three scoring students will form Team B and so on per age group.
 However, some teams may consist of just two students due to the need for rounding, while solo students will be paired up either with a higher age division within one’s country or state or with students from a different country or state.
 Solo teams will not be permitted.

 We are thrilled to announce that we are going to be offering an Elementary Division for the first time at the 2022 International Geography Championships!
 This division will be open to students who will have finished the 4th-6th grades as of July 22.
 For countries that do not fit into this schematic, then a birthdate division cut off may be used.
 Those would then be as follows: High School (born August 2007 or earlier), Middle School (born September 2007-August 2009, Elementary September 2009 – December 2012).

-Elementary Division students will stay off campus and are required to come with a parent or legal guardian.
+Elementary Division students are required to come and stay with a parent or legal guardian.
 Elementary Division events will typically finish 30 minutes earlier each evening than the older age divisions.

 6. Changes in Buzzer-Based Quiz Events

 The Blitz, Melee, Visual Geography Bee, East Asian Geography Bee, and South Asian Geography Bee have all been added as new events.
-The Historical Geography Bee is no longer offered at the International History Olympiad, however, it will still be held at the International Geography Championships.
 The International Geography Bee World Championships will now feature 5 rounds with 30 questions in the preliminaries for all age divisions.

 7. Parents’ Program Changes